 Vicarious liability for agents

 The employer is also liable under the EqA for acts of an agent done with the authority of the employer (s.109 EqA).
-However, ‘agents’ has been interpreted in a limited sense and will not necessarily include external OH practitioners.
-See below EqA liability of external OH providers.
+As to whether an external OH practitioner is an ‘agent’, see below EqA liability of external OH providers.

 A claimant may be able to sue the occupational health professional as well as the employer, under s.110 EqA.
 This provides that an employee or agent who does something which under s.109 is treated as having been done by the employer and is a contravention of the EqA may also be personally liable under the EqA (see Who is liable under the EqA?>Liability of employees, agents and others).